by Phil Patrick

 By this time the existing “new” clubhouse was over 10 years old and the Management Committee had planned to carry out various improvements.
 However, on 8th September 1998 the pavilion was gutted by fire.
 The new pavilion was officially opened in 2000 and was built to a much improved specification thanks largely to the generosity of Bill Wickham.

 It is fitting that pavilion carries his name.

 The final piece in the jigsaw was put in place in 2002 when Wealden Ladies Stoolball Club joined the Buxted Park set-up.
-Thus five sports now fall under the Associations banner providing recreational facilities for close on 200 senior members plus a host of juniors who are coached at cricket and hockey.
-Other activities that take place, some more serious than others, include a Golf Society, Cribbage, Bridge and Upholstery.
+Thus four sports now fall under the Associations banner providing recreational facilities for close on 200 senior members plus a host of juniors who are coached in all our sports.
+Other activities that take place, some more serious than others, include Cribbage, Bridge and Upholstery.